DanielYang59/DFT_Utility_Scripts/scripts/adsorbate_depositor/README.md

 ## Features

-- **Configurable Settings**: Customize deposition settings via a YAML-based configuration file.
+* **Configurable Settings** : Customize deposition settings via a YAML-based configuration file.
-- **Multiple Site Support**: Supports various adsorption sites on the substrate.
+* **Multiple Site Support** : Supports various adsorption sites on the substrate.
-- **Adsorbate Rotation**: Automatically generate rotated versions of adsorbates.
+* **Adsorbate Rotation** : Automatically generate rotated versions of adsorbates.
-- **File Output**: Outputs the generated structure in VASP POSCAR format.
+* **File Output** : Outputs the generated structure in VASP POSCAR format.

+## Workflow

+1. **Load Configuration** : The script starts by reading a `config.yaml` file located in the current working directory.
+If the configuration file is not found, a template configuration will be generated for you.
+2. **Generate Site** : In this step, the script identifies and prepares the sites on the substrate where the adsorbates will be deposited.
+3. **Generate Adsorbate** : Based on the settings in the `config.yaml`, the script will generate the adsorbate structures to be used.
+4. **Adsorbate Deposition** : The adsorbates generated are then deposited onto the pre-selected sites on the substrate.
+5. **Distance Adjustment** : Finally, the script adjusts the minimum distance between the adsorbate and the substrate based on the preset value in the `config.yaml`.

 ## Installation